HEALTH DESIGN • INNOVATION

 • In some indigenous Filipino cultures, women give birth on the floor instead of on a bed, others give birth while squatting instead of lying down, as part of their culture and beliefs.

-Pain points with current tools
+Pain points with current birthing tools synthesized from interviews:

 • Lack of accommodation for a variety of birthing positions